eGain/egain-ios-messaging/Examples/readme.md

 ## Obtain Credentials
 Credentials are used to verify you as a valid customer for the Conversation Hub.
 You need a unique ID (clientId) and password (clientSecret), accountAddress, and channelType to access the Conversation Hub.
-If you have not yet obtained credentials, contact you eGain representative.
+If you have not yet obtained credentials, contact your eGain representative.

 ## Choose default or custom options
 There are two ways in which you can use the SDK: